3 VALLEY RESTAURANTS RECOMMENDED BY FISH&PIPS

 Petit Rond Point, Meribel – +33 (0) 4 79 00 37 51

-Snack bar on the lower ground floor of the Rond Point, a great base for families and serves good Paninis and chips.
+A snack bar on the lower ground floor of the Rond Point – it’s a great base for families and serves good Panini’s and chips.

 Mottaret Snack Bar, Meribel Mottaret

-Snack bar at the main lift area in Mottaret, home of the legendary 7 Euro Mountain Burger.
-Enough to feed a small army, it’s a bargain!
-Get there early to avoid queues.
+A snack bar at the main lift area in Mottaret – home of the legendary 7 Euro Mountain Burger.

 Adray Telebar, Meribel – +33 (0) 4 79 08 60 26

 It’s the best place for a cake and hot chocolate pit stop.
-For only 5 Euros you get a huge wedge of cake and a jug of hot chocolate or vin chaud by the fire.
-Traditional French cuisine, great sun terrace and the Veal Escalope is renowned.
+For only 5 Euros you get a huge wedge of cake and a jug of hot chocolate by the fire.

 Le Plans des Mains, Meribel – +33 (0) 4 79 07 31 06